How to self-indulge in your wardrobe and feel great

 2. Start by grouping your clothes into themes.

 Think ‘seasonal’ to make it easy and relevant for everyday use.
 I call my current themes ‘summer’ and ‘hot summer’.
-Hot summer is more about linens and white, while ‘summer’ also extends into cottons and silks.
-Keeping them in two groups which are loosely blended gives me the choice for every atmospheric perturbation that’s likely to occur during the turmoil of British summers.
+Hot summer is more about linens and white, while summer extends into kinds of cotton and silks.
+Keeping them in two loosely blended groups gives me the choice for every atmospheric perturbation that’s likely to occur during the turmoil of British summers.

 How many themes would you have for where you live?